boegel/easybuild-wiki/Installing-environment-modules-without-root-permissions.md

-This short guide will explain how to install the environment modules software package without root permissions, together with Tcl on which it depends.
+This short guide will explain how to install the environment modules software package without root permissions on a Linux or Mac OS X system, together with Tcl on which it depends.

 ### Tcl